marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### NOVEMBER

-The Wunder Mobility Summit brought the greatest minds in mobility together for 1.5 days of exciting content.
+Then it was time for our favorite event of the year: the [Wunder Mobility Summit](https://www.wundermobility.com/summit/) brought the greatest minds in mobility together for 1.5 days of exciting content.

-The WMS19 afterparty has since become the stuff of legends...!
+The WMS19 afterparty has since become the stuff of legends!

 ***